-But wait, you might be thinking, anxiety is its own diagnosis!
+But wait, anxiety is its own diagnosis!
 How can it be part of ADHD?

-Like many brain differences, ADHD exists on a spectrum.
-Some people are so mildly affected, they never even get diagnosed.
+Like many mental health conditions, ADHD exists on a spectrum.
+Some people are so mildly affected, they never need a diagnosis.
 And sometimes ADHD is so challenging, it makes it difficult to maintain a job and a stable life.

 What is ADHD?

-ADHD is classified as a neurodevelopmental disorder, which is a fancy way of saying your brain and/or central nervous system developed a little differently than other folks’.
-Some people use the term “neuroatypical” to describe people with ADHD.
+ADHD is a neurodevelopmental condition, which is a way of saying that your brain and central nervous system (CNS) developed a little differently than other folks’.
+Some people use the term “neurodiverse".

-Though ADHD stands for Attention-Deficit/Hyperactivity Disorder, it’s a lot more complicated than that.
-Here are some common behaviors associated with ADHD:
+Though ADHD stands for "attention-deficit/hyperactivity disorder", it’s more complicated than that.

 What is anxiety?